The most influential saxophone player that ever lived!

 Charlie “Bird” Parker is the most famous saxophone player of all time.

-Bird would early on in his playing career famously practice songs in all twelve keys, and terrify his fellow musicians with his fast playing, arpeggio substitution, and inventive contrafacts.
+Parker would early on in his playing career famously practice songs in all twelve keys, and terrify his fellow musicians with his fast playing, arpeggio substitution, and inventive contrafacts.

-Mr. Parker would play with the world’s finest musicians during his short career and in doing so invent Bebop with Dizzy Gillespie.
+Her would play with the world’s finest musicians during his short career and in doing so invent Bebop with Dizzy Gillespie.